parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/future-care-options.md

 ### NHS-funded nursing care

 This funding is also from the NHS/State.
-It is for people who are assessed as _not eligible_ for the Continuing Healthcare (CHC) funding described above, but do need registered nursing care in a care home.
+It is for people who are assessed as <ins>not eligible</ins> for the Continuing Healthcare (CHC) funding described above, but do need registered nursing care in a care home.
 It is a contribution rather than the full cost and is the same rate across England.
 You can contact your local Clinical Commissioning Group (CCG) or ask your health or social care professionals for more information.

 ## Medical Decisions